 - Video surveillance: If you had been approved for monthly benefits and those benefits were terminated, it may be because Unum was keeping surveillance on you and believed they saw something in your activities that disproved your disability.
 For example, if your medical records indicate that your condition, in general, does not allow you to lift more than five pounds, but you were caught on camera holding a shopping bag, Unum might use this as grounds to end your benefits.
 It is important to keep in mind that insurance companies will use any evidence to disprove your claim because it is in their best interest as a business not to pay you.
 In your appeal, you will want to be sure that your medical evidence is as accurate as possible and does not include generalizations.

 - Social media investigation: Unum may have investigators keep an eye on your social media.
 Like video surveillance, this is to catch you posting anything that may disprove your disability.
-For instance, if there are pictures posted online of you on vacation, or at a concert, or simply doing anything that may be possible on a “good day,” while most of the time you are unable to leave your house or even get out of bed, they may use these as grounds to deny your claim.
+For instance, if there are pictures posted online of you on vacation, at a concert, or simply doing anything that may be possible on a “good day,” while most of the time you are unable to leave your house or even get out of bed, they may use these as grounds to deny your claim.
 You may want to have discretion about what goes online so that Unum does not flag anything as suspicious.

-- Own occupation/any occupation polices: Definitions of disability in long-term disability policies often follow the own occupation or any occupation terms of disability.
+- Own occupation/any occupation policies: Definitions of disability in long-term disability policies often follow the own occupation or any occupation terms of disability.
 The own occupation definition refers to your condition rendering you too disabled to perform your personal occupation, while the any occupation definition means you are prevented from working any occupation in the workforce.
 Often, long-term disability plans may require you to be disabled from your own occupation during the first 24-48 months you are receiving benefits.
 After this period, it is common for plans to switch over to the any occupation definition of disability.
 This is often where people fail to continue to successfully prove themselves as disabled and are denied benefits.
 To fight this in your appeal, a vocational expert may be able to aid you in acquiring evidence that proves your condition disables you from all occupations.

 How to Appeal a Denied Unum Long-Term Disability Claim